 The password is split into the PIN and the OTP component.
 THe token knows its length, so it can split accordingly.

-- passwd The password that is to be split - prepend The PIN is put in front of the OTP value in case of a new hOtpKey we have to do some more things
+- passwd The password that is to be split - prepend The PIN is put in front of the OTP value update_otpkey(otpkey)

 Returns tuple of (res, pin, otpval)